Nguyen-Hoang-Thuan-OU/kiem-thu-phan-mem/bai-tap/bai-tap-nhom/README.md

 ﻿# Welcome to my group homework - Mobile World (Thegioididong.com)

+*Nov 2021 - Jan 2022 (2 months) | Semester 10/12*

 ### You will find in this folder/directory the following stuff:
-* Test Cases using Black-box Testing technique.
+- Test Cases using Black-box Testing technique.
-* Test Scripts using Selenium IDE and WebDriver.
+- Test Scripts using Selenium IDE and WebDriver.
-* Test Reports using Software Test Documentation (STD) template IEEE 829/IEEE 29119.
+- Test Reports using Software Test Documentation (STD) template IEEE 829/IEEE 29119.

-#### Brief:
+### Brief:
 A project using black-box testing techniques to design Test Cases and run automation Test Scripts using Selenium to test main functions of the website, such as: Search products, Filter products, Add to cart, Make payments,...

+#### Technology:
+- Black-box testing techniques.
+- Python.
+- PyCharm.
+- Selenium WebDriver.
+- Selenium IDE.

 #### Member:
 1. [Võ Thị Anh Thư](https://github.com/thu113 "Võ Thị Anh Thư")